MDW-94/health_data_science/README.md

 The markdown files have been included to which the corresponding R code for the graphs can be seen.

+- git pull
+- run markdown files in RStudio
+- run code from beginning to end

 ## Final Notes & Ideas
 I am always keen to discuss how technologies can be used for social good - I'm constantly researching into new organisations that will utilise software engineering and data science